HELP KIDS COPE

 WITH CURATED BOOK COLLECTION

 A new cancer diagnosis is stressful for an entire family, especially at the beginning.
 Pink Lemonade Project has curated a list of books to help parents discuss a new breast cancer diagnosis with children of all ages.
 The collection includes books for very young children to adolescents.
-You can purchase the books through Amazon Smiles on our website.
+You can purchase the books through Amazon Smile on our website.
+Providers may request books for their patients using this link.
 We are currently expanding this list to include titles in Spanish and Russian.

 This program is generously funded by a bequest from the estate of former Vancouver Public Schools’ elementary school teacher, Jill Garrow.

 Can I Still Kiss You?
 Answering Children’s Questions About Cancer.
 By Neil Russell.

 A question and answer book written by a cancer patient who journaled the questions he was asked by his children during his cancer experience.
 Appropriate for all ages.

 Chemo Cat by Cathy Nilon.

 Written by a cancer survivor in the voice of her 4 year old child.
 It is meant to open a dialog with children without scaring them.
 It explains the changes mom will go through with chemotherapy.